rackerlabs/support-how-to/content/how-to/cloud-files/use-the-api-to-manage-large-files/index.md

 product_url: cloud-files
 ---

-If you are interested in developing against the Rackspace Large File Support code to incorporate into your application, you should work directly with the Cloud Files API.
+If you are interested in developing by using the Rackspace Large File Support code to incorporate into your application, you should work directly with the Cloud Files API.